 Aztec and Maya Calendar

-In the tonalpohualli, the sacred Aztec calendar, this day (Friday, December 21, 2012) is:
+In the tonalpohualli, the sacred Aztec calendar, Friday December 21, 2012 is:

 The thirteen day period (trecena) that starts with day 1-Ollin (Movement) is ruled by Tlazolteotl.
 This trecena is governed by the goddess of cotton and weaving, of sexuality and childbirth, she who is the eater of sins: it is the sign of the Scavenger, who feeds not on power but on the ills that darken the heart.
 The rainbow serpent, symbol of pleasure and folly, levitates amidst a shroud of smoke and shadow: these are 13 days of stolen secrets and odd twists of fate.
 The earth itself shakes: the ills created by shock can sometimes only be cured by greater shock.
 These are good days for self-purification; bad days for self-gratification.

 The Aztecs did not use a leap year correction but they knew the length of a solar year is neither 365 nor 365.25 days.
 Presumably they kept some count of days to register astronomical events but no evidence of an Aztec Long Count exists.